DarkReaperBoy/DarkReaperBoy/README.md

 ***<div align="center">that being said...</div>***

-*you are welcome to dm me if you say where you came from on [telegram](https://t.me/darkreaperboy), discord (with same id), and i don't read my email since it's filled with junk*
+*you are welcome to dm me on [telegram](https://t.me/darkreaperboy), discord (with same id), and i don't read my email since it's filled with junk*

-*that being said, separate art from the person, otherwise i would call you "masochist"*

 ## Github Stats